RivenHexagon/NNF/README.md

-# No Nonsense Forex -<br>Strategy Guideline and Essentials
+# No Nonsense Forex -<br>Strategy Guideline and Essence

 The files in this repository represent a **condensed exerpt** of the *No Nonsense Forex* trading strategy from his **[blogs](https://nononsenseforex.com/forex-blog/ "NNF blog")**, **[videos](https://www.youtube.com/channel/UCc8IRYpgBr4NGbaQFnd2b-A "youtube")** and **[podcast](https://nononsenseforex.com/forex-podcast/)**.